salesagility/SuiteCRM/tests/README.md

 ### Acceptance Tests

 Acceptance tests ensure that the software meets requirements of a user story.
 Since user stories are the examples given at the start of a development cycle, acceptance test tend to be the first set of tests to be written.
-Acceptances tests are also the easiest  tests to write, as they resemble a simple list of instructs like $I->goto('/home'); $I->click('button'); $I->see('dashboard').
+Acceptances tests are also the easiest  tests to write, as they resemble a simple list of instructs like:
+- $I->goto('/home');
+- $I->click('button');
+- $I->see('dashboard')
 Automated user acceptance tests mock the behaviour of a user.
 These tests tell the developer/engineer that the a part of the system is displaying the right elements after an action has been carried out.

 ### Functional Tests